dssg/usal_echo_public/README.md

 ```

 #### Dicom image download
 This step downloads and decompresses the dicom files.
 The files to download are determined based on the test/train split ratio and downsample ratio, both of which must be specified if this option is selected.

-The files are saved in a directory name according to the following convention: _test_split[**ratio * 100**]\_downsampleby[**inverse ratio**]_.
-For example, if `Train test ratio = 0.5` and `Downsample ratio = 0.001` the directory name will be _test_split50_downsampleby1000_.
+If `Train test ration = 0`, then all the files are downloaded into the test set.
+If `Train test ratio = 1`, then no files are downloaded into the test set.

 <p align="left">
 <img src="docs/images/inquire_download.png" alt="Run pipeline: download." width="450" />